jia1217/ParallelProgammingLabs/docs/Labs/FFT.md

 }
 ```

-Notice that the code put the original data into new places, which means the $x_{in}$ is accessed in order.
-This matches the nature of a stream interface so that the bit reverse operation can start immediately after the input comes and finish immediately after the input is received.
-The ```#ifndef __SYNTHESIS__``` and ```#endif``` is used to wrap the code that should be only used in the simulation.
+Notice that the code puts the original data into new places, which means the $x_{in}$ is accessed in order.
+This matches the nature of a stream interface so that the bit reverse operation can start immediately after the first input data comes and finish immediately after the the last input data is received.
+The ```#ifndef __SYNTHESIS__``` and ```#endif``` is used to wrap the code that it only synthesizable in the simulation.
 For example, the printf here is used to show the original index and the bit reversed index for debugging.
 This is an especially important skill when the function is complex and hard to deduce what is happening.
 Notice that standard C printf doesn't support fixed-point numbers, so we have to do a format transform when using fixed point numbers with either ```%d``` or ```%f```.

-The second code to write is the butterfly operation.
+The second script is the butterfly operation.
 Here is a simple implementation where **w_r** (**w_i**) is the real (imaginary) part of $W_N^k$:

 ```c++
 typedef float dtype;